lara00/Muehle/README.md

 ## The rules of Mill are as follows:

-Mühle (also known as Nine Men's Morris) is a traditional strategy game for two players.
+Mill (also known as Nine Men's Morris) is a traditional strategy game for two players.
 The game board consists of a grid with 24 intersections or "spots."
 Each player has 9 pieces of a specific color (usually white and black) that are placed alternately on the spots.
 The objective of the game is to form mills by placing three pieces in a row along a line.

   1. At the beginning of the game, each player has 9 pieces.